voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantStatus.md

 • **WARNING** = `"WARNING"`

-A participant experiences a peer connection problem, which may result in the Error or Connected status.
+A participant experiences a peer connection problem which may result in the Error or Connected status.